jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 * Ensures eventual consistency between services.
 * Examples: Kafka, NATS.

-➡️ Analogy: Like a group chat — anyone can post an event, and whoever cares reacts.
+**Analogy: Like a group chat — anyone can post an event, and whoever cares reacts.**

 ---